 The residents living in the centre appeared to receive person centred care and support which was of a good quality.
-However, some improvements were required regarding maintenance of the premises, reviews of residents' personal plans on an annual basis, and arrangements for review of restrictive practices.
+However, some improvements were required regarding maintenance of the premises, use of a multi-occupancy bedroom in one of the houses and cleaning and disinfecting processes in one of the houses.